-Course Outcomes: At the end of the course, students will be able to marketing concepts and techniques and their applications in the pharmaceutical industry.
+Course Objective: The course aims to provide an understanding of marketing concepts and techniques and their applications in the pharmaceutical industry.

 Marketing:

 Definition, general concepts and scope of marketing; Distinction between marketing & selling; Marketing environment; Industry and competitive analysis; Analyzing consumer buying behavior; industrial buying behavior.